mparsley1/eo-docs/README.md

 The mission comprises two polar-orbiting satellites, performing C-band Synthetic Aperture Radar (SAR) imaging.
-Being an active instrument, Sentinel-1 can operate data and night and its measurements are not impacted by clouds
+Being an active instrument and operating at (cloud penetrating) C-band frequencies, Sentinel-1 can operate data and night and its measurements are not impacted by clouds
 (as in the case for optical instruments).